cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 $ journalctl -b0 -p4
 ```
 Showed that, in my first attempt, I failed to disable the option from **Step 4**.
 As a result, the fix was incomplete!
-After disabling the option, the boot
+Disabling the option still lead to the boot
-process was still ending on a blank screen but a different set of errors were
+process ending on a blank screen but a different set of errors were recorded in
-being recorded in the journal.
+the journal.

-Firstly, error `AMD-Vi: Unable to read/write to IOMMU perf counter` which calls
+Firstly, the error `AMD-Vi: Unable to read/write to IOMMU perf counter` should
-for a GRUB parameter (iommu=soft).
+be fixed  by adding a GRUB parameter (iommu=soft).
-Then, `Failed to get backlight or LED device 'backlight:acpi_video0': No such device`
+Then, `Failed to get backlight or LED device 'backlight:acpi_video0': No such device`,
-which also needs a GRUB parameter (acpi_backlight=vendor)
+should also be fixed by adding a GRUB parameter (acpi_backlight=vendor)

 To add those two parameters using GRUB I did,
 ```
 $ sudo vim /etc/default/grub
 ```
-and added `iommu=soft acpi_backlight=vendor` to the `GRUB_CMDLINE_LINUX_DEFAULT`
+and appended `iommu=soft acpi_backlight=vendor` to the `GRUB_CMDLINE_LINUX_DEFAULT`
 variable.
-Then, to update grub I did:
+Then, updated grub by doing:
 ```
 $ sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

-The following reboot revealed a new problem with `i2c-nvidia-gpu`, which
+The following reboot revealed a new problem with `i2c-nvidia-gpu`, which was
- was also patched in the kernel.
+fixed by another kernel patch.
 The solution was found [here](https://bugzilla.kernel.org/show_bug.cgi?id=206653).

 _Note_: At this point, my fork of the kernel with the corresponding patches is
 stored in my [github repo](https://github.com/cmoralesmx/linux59/tree/hybrid_video).